-The body has a number of homeostatic mechanisms that serve to maintain this balance, and these must be overwhelmed before fluid build-up becomes evident as peripheral oedema.
+The body has a number of homeostatic mechanisms that serve to maintain interstitial fluid balance, and these must be overwhelmed before fluid build-up becomes evident as peripheral oedema.
 Clues generated by the history, physical examination, and targeted evaluation help to identify the factors affecting lymphatic drainage and microvascular filtration.
 In many patients, multiple factors contribute to the development of peripheral oedema.

 Associate Professor, College of Nursing

 LDR declares that she has no competing interests.